bhk/build/minion.md

 * `$(call .,PROP)`

-  Evaluate property PROP for the current instance
+  Evaluate property PROP for the current instance.

 * `$(call _shellQuote,STR)`

-  Quote STR as an argument for /bin/sh or /bin/bash
+  Quote STR as an argument for /bin/sh or /bin/bash.

 * `$(call _printfEsc,STR)`